Kate Middleton Goes Into Labor With Royal Baby No. 3

 Now the countdown is really on!

-Kate Middleton has gone into labor with her and Prince William's third child, Kensington Palace confirmed via the following statement:
+Kate Middleton has gone into labor with her and Prince William's third child, Kensington Palace confirmed with the following statement on Twitter:

 "Her Royal Highness The Duchess of Cambridge was admitted to St. Mary's Hospital, Paddington, London earlier this morning in the early stages of labor.
 The Duchess travelled by car from Kensington Palace to the Lindo Wing at St. Mary's Hospital with The Duke of Cambridge."